durkes/letsencrypt.sh-dns-manual-hook/README.md

 Check your email and create the TXT record specified.
 Use the smallest TTL possible.

-letsencrypt.sh will wait indefinitely for the TXT record to be created and to propagate (this may take a while):
+letsencrypt.sh will wait indefinitely for you to create the TXT record, and for it propagate (this may take a while):

 ```
  + DNS not propagated.
 Waiting 30s for record creation and replication...